tbarlow12/tbarlow12.github.io/_posts/2018-6-13-joining-microsoft.md

 I didn't feel great about my interviews - a couple of them felt downright terrible.
 But I did try hard to explain my thought process and walk my interviewers through my solutions to the problems they presented.

-After our brains had become sufficiently scrambled through the 4-hour interview process, the recruiters took us to lunch at Commons.When we came back from lunch, they handed out Microsoft hoodies and swag (pretty much a participation trophy for interviewing, but **score** nonetheless).
-I was just about to head out the door to go back to the hotel, intent on enjoying the rest of the weekend in Seattle with my sweet wife, when one of the recruiters I had spent some time chatting with pulled me aside.
+After our brains had become sufficiently scrambled through the 4-hour interview process, the recruiters took us to lunch at the Commons.
+When we came back from lunch, they handed out Microsoft hoodies and swag (pretty much a participation trophy for interviewing, but **score** nonetheless).
+I was just about to head out the door to go back to the hotel, intent on enjoying the rest of the weekend in Seattle with my sweet wife, when one of the recruiters I had spent some time chatting with earlier pulled me aside.

 We went into a nearby conference room with one of the other recruiters, where they explained that they had an offer on the table for me.
 Shock doesn't begin to describe what I was feeling.
 It was cool to see that they were genuinely excited for me.
-I think they were even more excited for me to tell my wife that I came through on my promise.
+I think they were even more excited for me to tell my wife.

 On principle, I wouldn't officially accept anything until I had talked to Kate first, so I told them I would send them an email later that day.
 I called Kate as soon as I left the building and could barely contain my excitement as I tried to explain what just happened, not really knowing the answer myself.
 We spent the night in downtown Seattle, fully able to relax and imagine what our summer would be like in this new place.

 ![alt text](/resources/images/Microsoft/seattle.jpg)